carpentries-incubator/fair-bio-practice/_episodes/05-the-research-data-life-cycle.md

 ---

 ## The research data life cycle
 The Research Data Life Cycle is composed of a sequential series of stages/steps in which data is produced, processed and shared.
 The arrows between circles represent the transitions that occur in research as work is finished and passed to the next stage/step.
-Research institutions need to support researcher across each stage of the research data life cycle and to facilitate the transition between stages/steps for maximum use and impact.
+The re-use is the driving force of the cycle, cause as if you (or others) were not going to use the data you would not need to store it or even process it.

 ![Figure 5.1.
 The Research Data Life Cycle ](../fig/05-research_data_life_cycle.png) *Figure credits: Tomasz Zielinski*

+## Data management is a continuous process
+Data management should be done throughout the duration of your project.
+If you wait till the end, it will take a massive effort on your side and will be more of a burden than a benefit.

+There are many actions/steps which you can take during your research workflow which would make it easier to share your data in a FAIR way, while, helping you in your day to day activities.

 > ## Challenge (2 minutes)
 > Where would you say the following actions belong in the Research Data Life Cycle?
+> How do they help in achieving FAIR principles?
+>
 > * performing statistical analysis on an experiment's results.
 > * sharing my datasets through a general repository, such as Zenodo.
 > * conversion of raw data into usable data.